INTI-CMNB/KiBot/docs/source/configuration/outputs/Export_3DOptions.rst

    - STL: 3D printer format, from stereolithography CAD software created by 3D Systems. |br|
    - XAO: XAO (SALOME/Gmsh) format, used for FEM and simulations. |br|
-   - BRep: Part of Open CASCADE Technology (OCCT).
+   - BRep: Part of Open CASCADE Technology (OCCT)
+   - PLY: Polygon File Format or the Stanford Triangle Format (KiCad 10+). |br|
+   - U3D: Universal 3D (ECMA-363) primarily used to embed interactive 3D models into PDF documents.
+(KiCad 10+)
+   - PDF: Portable Document Format with the 3D model (KiCad 10+).
 -  **no_virtual** :index:`: <pair: output - export_3d - options; no_virtual>` [:ref:`boolean <boolean>`] (default: ``false``) Used to exclude 3D models for components with 'virtual' attribute.
 -  **origin** :index:`: <pair: output - export_3d - options; origin>` [:ref:`string <string>`] (default: ``'grid'``) (choices: "grid", "drill", "center") (also accepts any string) Determines the coordinates origin.
    Using `grid` the coordinates are the same as you have in the design sheet. |br|